 The first parasitic crossing for TeV33 occurs just 19.8 m from the interaction point (IP), placing it within the interaction region (IR) triplet quadrupoles and before the first set of separators.
 It currently does not appear possible to avoid collisions at these points without introducing a crossing angle at the IP.
 A straightforward calculation [5] shows that additional separators inboard of the IR triplet quadrupoles would have little effect on beam separation at the first crossing.
 Essentially all the betatron phase advance occurs in the immediate vicinity of the IP, and is practically zero across the IR triplet quadrupoles.
-For realistic gradients and lengths, electrostatic separators are incapable of producing the 3-5 σ beam separation desired, with $\theta{=}0$ at the IP.
-Without a crossing angle the additional crossing points would more than triple the beam-beam tune shift arising from the interaction point.
+For realistic gradients and lengths, electrostatic separators are incapable of producing the 3-5 σ beam separation desired, with θ =0 at the IP.
+Without a crossing angle the additional crossing from the interaction point.